 The song has become synonymous with football, being sung at clubs like Dortmund, FC Twente and Club Brugge.
 The tune is so well known that it’s unavoidable to sing along.
 I know I always do.

-But the irony is, I cannot walk a single step…!
+But the irony is, being wheelchair user, I cannot walk a single step…!

 When my family moved from Holland to Yorkshire in 1969, I was not even three years old.
 The world was a small place then and the English football League a remote blob on an island.
 Uninfluenced by club-happy parents, choosing a team was like throwing darts.
 Living near to Hull, City was an obvious choice, but never a serious one in those days.
 So most of my friends supported Leeds United.
 My brother must have fallen on his head or something, as he elected the Gunners.
 But for me it became Liverpool.
 Why?
 I have no idea.
 Maybe it was the bright colour red.
 Maybe it was the magnificent playing style.
 Maybe because they won trophies.
 Or perhaps because I liked the song…

-Whatever the reason, to this day, I’m through and through Liverpool.
-I will block my agenda to ensure I watch live games.
-I will listen to Talk Sport on the iPhone through bluetooth speakers in the car.
-I’ll will wear a Liverpool jersey in silly superstition.
+Whatever the reason, to this day, I’m through and through Liverpool, even though I moved back to The Netherlands in 1983 and now live in Belgium.
+I will block my agenda to ensure I watch live games, I will visit pubs to see a game when abroad and I will listen to crackly, long-wave reception of radio 5 in the car if all else fails.
+I’ll wear a Liverpool jersey in silly superstition.
 I’ll even check the scores during a wedding or funeral.
 I’m nuts about the club.
 But luckily so is my wife.
 And my son…

-As I grew older, football became my life.
+As I grew into my teens, football became my life.
 Every nook and cranny of the three walls in my bedroom were covered with Liverpool posters.
 I remember being disappointed when my mother refused me to hang them on the ceiling!
 Each week, when I received Match magazine, I’d be on the hunt for a picture to blue-tack on the wall.
 Why not for four walls I here you ask?
-Well a piece of me also dreamed of driving a BMW and having a Charlie’s Angel next to me.
+Well a piece of me also dreamt of driving a BMW and having a Charlie’s Angel lie next to me.

 My first earned money bought me a Realistic Chronodate-210 digital clock radio from 1977 and I would cuddle in bed listening to Liverpool’s ventures on Europa cup nights.
 I still have the clock today!